quocanh3910/Quoc-Anh-s-Portfolio/README.md

 * The analysis was conducted focusing on a deep dive into the company's restructuring post-2024, the profitability pivot of the Bách Hóa Xanh (BHX) grocery chain, and the expansion of the EraBlue joint venture in Indonesia.

-Valuation Date: November 22, 2025
+* Valuation Date: November 22, 2025
-Investment Horizon: 12 Months
+* Investment Horizon: 12 Months
+* Download MWG's Valuation Projects here:

 # Investment Thesis
 I issue a BUY recommendation with a target price of 91,100 VND, representing a +13.9% upside from the current market price.